lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

 Great!
 You submitted a batch inference request.
 You're well on your way to building a production application that uses high-throughput pipelines of LLMs.

+## Applications

+See examples of applications in the [Applications](/docs/applications/rag.md) section.

+* RAG
+* Classifier
+* Agent
+* Chat
+* Autocomplete (e.g. Copilot)

+Before starting to train, we recommend prototyping your applications with inference and understanding the limits of inference first since these techniques are a lot easier and faster to iterate on than training.

+Of course, training will give you the superpowers that took the world from a research project called GPT-3 to an app ChatGPT.